This article is part of a larger series on Hiring.

 Your job ad will include the job description you created, but it should also market your company—what makes you special and why someone would want to work for you—as this helps attract qualified candidates.
 Before you post your job ad to a job board, add some information about your company’s culture and benefits as part of your employer branding.

 When you’re ready to post your job ad, consider ZipRecruiter.
-Not only will this increase your job’s visibility by posting to multiple job boards at once, it offers you templates to help you create an attractive job ad.
+Not only will this increase your job’s visibility by posting to multiple job boards at once, but it also offers you templates to help you create an attractive job ad.
 Learn more about it in our in-depth ZipRecruiter review—or check out our roundup of the best job posting sites for more recommendations.

 Ban the Box Regulation in California

 Ban the box laws prohibit employers from asking about a candidate’s criminal history on a job application—and California has one of its own.
-Under the state’s Fair Chance Act, employers with more than five employees cannot ask about an applicant’s conviction history before making a job offer.
+Under the state’s Fair Chance Act, employers with five or more employees cannot ask about an applicant’s conviction history before making a job offer.
 However, you may conduct a background check after providing the job offer—more on that later.

 Compliance Tip: California also prohibits employers from asking candidates about their prior salary.
 To learn more about restrictions like these, check out our guide on salary history bans.